SciGaP/SEAGrid-Desktop-GUI/README.md

 mvn clean install -Pjnlp

-* Files are reated in target/jnlp folder
+* Files are created in target/jnlp folder
 * To change configurations of jnlp build, refer to the profile "jnlp" in pom.xml